Search

 Google Analytics sounds complicated -- and it is -- but since it will help you reach your reading audience, every author should have and use Analytics.
 But let's simplify by looking at just a couple of reports and ignoring the rest.

-You'll also be able to see how many times a page was viewed and an average of how long folks spent on the page.
+You'll also be able to see how many times a page was viewed and an average of how long folks spent on each page.
 Obviously, if you're blogging or have a lot of content for folks to see, you want them to spend a good amount of time seeing it.

 Previous Article Use Google Analytics to Find Your Audience